 Comphurst Cross Country Course

 The training ground was initially designed by Scott Brickell, Olympic 2012 course builder and British Eventing Platinum Course Designer.
-Scott is also responsible for designing local BE XC courses for events such as Brightling, Chilham and Eridge Park and he also builds Burghley every year.
+Scott is also responsible for designing local BE XC courses for events such as Brightling, Chilham and Eridge Park and he also builds Burghley.

-Sussex Courses developed CXC further by adding extensively to the 80, 90 and 1m courses and designing an entirely new course of fences at 40, 50 and 60cm.
-We also offer Novice course of 1.10m jumps and some 1* type combinations.
-The courses incorporate all the fences typically found at a BE Novice course such as pheasant feeders, boathouses, skinny box brushes, etc. The courses allow experienced riders to introduce their horse to straightforward fences at this level, and then progressto jump more technical combinations off turns and at angles on related distances, for example.
+The course has been developed further by adding extensively to the 80, 90 and 1m courses and by adding an entirely new course of fences at 40, 50 and 60cm.
+We also offer a Novice course of 1.10m jumps and some 2* type combinations.
+The courses incorporate all the fences typically found at a BE Novice course such as pheasant feeders, boathouses, skinny box brushes, etc. The courses allow experienced riders to introduce their horse to straightforward fences at this level, and then progress to jump more technical combinations off turns and at angles on related distances, for example.
 The fences are cleverly situated to make full use of the flat and undulating ground at CXC, and allow riders to make decisions about how to jumps combinations.
 For example, a group of 3 brush fences can be jumped in several different ways, depending on what the rider is aimimg to achieve.
 The 1.10m course is sited so that should a rider experience difficulty at a Novice fence, they can resore their horse's confidence by jumping a near-by fence at a lower height and lesser difficulty before tackling the Novice fence again.
 In this way, we have built a truely useful training facility to help riders take the step-up to Novice.
-There are also more challenging complexes that would be at home on a 1* course, and even some Intermediate questions.
+There are also more challenging complexes that would be at home on a 2* course, and even some Intermediate questions.

 The training ground is designed to be educational, so that riders and coaches have the option to start with straightforward fences and then build up confidence in their horses by adding more complex, and different heights, of jumps, as well as taking more difficult lines to fences.
 For example, a rider might wish to introduce a novice horse to ditches by using our simple training ditch, where a horse can step easily across a slight shallow dip, before progressing to a slightly deeper and wider ditch that demands an actual jump from the horse, to confidently jumping through a half-coffin, rail-ditch-rail combination, or one of our number of ditch/pallisades or trakehners.